 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 About the Journal

 The Journal of Indian Association of Child and Adolescent Mental Health (JIACAM) is a quarterly publication of the Indian Association of Child and Adolescent Mental Health (IACAM), whose mission is to publish original manuscripts in all areas of child and adolescent mental health, focusing on public health, clinical epidemiology, basic science and mental health problems.
 To achieve these aims we publish original scientific studies, review and educational articles, and papers commenting on the clinical, scientific, social, political, and economic factors affecting child and adolescent mental health.

-The journal has been selected for indexing in the EMBASE (Exerpta Medica Database).
+The journal is indexed with, or included in, the following: EMBASE (Excerpta Medica Database), SCOPUS and UGC Care List.
 It follows the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (Updated 2005) (http://www.icmje.org).
 All manuscripts are peer-reviewed by 2 anonymous referees.